mrnigelalford/bookit/worklog.md

 ### Header

 - [ ] darkmode button in header is not styled correctly. needs to remain in navbar at all screen sizes.
+- move header to separate component (see item details and create book component)

 ### Homepage